School Information – Curriculum

 Where sex education arises naturally in our curriculum activities, the subject is handled in a factual and yet sympathetic manner.
 Puberty and personal relationship education starts from Year 5.
 We would seek your permission for the children prior to these sessions and ask that you put in writing if you wish to withdraw your child from these sessions.

 Music is taught within each class setting.
 In Year 3 every child has weekly violin lessons which introduces them to the skills needed to learn a musical instrument.
 Paid lessons are offered for children from Reception who want to learn the violin.
-Flute lessons are also offered for children from Year 3 onwards.
+Flute, violin and guitar lessons are also offered for children from Year 3 onwards.